Vira people

 The Vira people or Bavira (in the plural) are one of the most numerous ethnic groups in the Eastern Democratic Republic of the Congo.
 These people are located in the region of Uvira in the East of the country, on the northeast coast of Lake Tanganyika at the border with Burundi.
-The Bavira are also known in the name of Benembuga in Kivira (Bavira language) which means "authentic Uvira citizens."
+The Bavira are also known as Benembuga in Kivira (Bavira language), which means "authentic Uvira citizens."

 The current king of the Bavira is Lwegeleza III (Edmond).
 He succeeded his father Mwami Lenghe Rugaza, who was assassinated in 1997 in the violent disorder which took place after the liberation of the DRC by Laurent-Désiré Kabila.

 Cultural identity

 To be a Muvira (the singular of Bavira), one must belong by birth to one of the fifty families (clans) founder of the ethnic group.
 No other consideration is valid in this traditional society.
 And as Bavira are patriarchal, the lineage of the father determines membership in the group.

-Anyone whose family, to say the clan is part of many of these clans is Muvira, regardless of where they live now.
+Anyone whose family, to say the clan, is part of many of these clans is Muvira, regardless of where they live now.
 And anyone whose clan is not this number of clans is not a Muvira whatever number of years that his family lives in the chiefdom of Bavira.
 The list of 51 clans that make up the people Bavira is just below.

 Kings Bavira

-Le roi Lenghe III Rugaza Kabale (père du roi actuel Lwegeleza III) en 1987.
+King Lenghe III Rugaza Kabale (father of current King Lwegeleza III) in 1987.

 Since 1645, the Bavira have been ruled by the BeneLenghe dynasty.
 They are from the last king of the dynasty of ancient Balabwe strain, Mbuti Ilunga, who died in Katanga in 1645.
 His son Lenghe Ilungha took control of the state.
 Thus, the term BeneLenghe means the descendants of Lenghe.
 It is from him that we began counting the kings of Bavira.